microsoft/code-push/cli/README.md

 ## Clearing Release History

-While you can't delete individual updates, you can clear the entire release history associated with a deployment using the following command:
+While you can't delete individual releases, you can clear the entire release history associated with a deployment using the following command:

 ```
 code-push deployment clear <appName> <deploymentName>